 TIP : Be sure to try the local walnut delicacy called karidaki gliko.

-So there you have my top recommendations for the beautiful island of Thassos.
-There is plenty more to see but of course, you still need to leave time for sunbathing and swimming on some of the prettiest beaches this side of the Maldives.
+So there you have my ‘Thassos things to do’ top recommendations for this beautiful island.
+There are plenty more things to see in Thassos of course, but you still need to leave time for sunbathing and swimming on some of the prettiest beaches this side of the Maldives.

 pin for later…